 I know there are certain self-styled realists who believe that both the United Nations Charter and the Pope's Encyclical are the documents of dreamers.
 Unrealistic they say.
-But I say they are not only realistic, they are essential.
-For it is more unrealistic, gentlemen, to expect man to survive through the years ahead if the purpose of these historic documents goes unheeded.
+But I say they are not only realistic they are essential.
+For it is more unrealistic gentlemen to expect man to survive through the years ahead if the purpose of these historic documents go unheeded.
 Man has created the means of his own destruction.
 He must now create the moral force in his own spirit for his own salvation.

 Now a final thought.
 I have been speaking to you of rights and responsibilities.
-And who better should hear the message than you whose service will be as the guardians of those rights-so heavy a responsibility.
+And who better should hear the message than those who are the guardians of those rights and those who take on such heavy responsibility.

-Rights and responsibilities represent pillars of freedom.
+And I have said to you that these rights and responsibilities represent pillars of freedom.
 They truly are the superstructure that makes our life worthwhile.
 But in essence my remarks have been directed also to the necessity for the security of peoples and lands in this modern and yet changing world.
-The two are intrinsically linked.
+The two are intrincically linked.
 Security in the broadest sense of our aspirations is not possible without freedom and freedom is not attainable without the security of peoples and nations.
 Security is the physical well-being of man.
 Freedom is the realm of his mind and his soul.
 We can never focus our efforts on one without the attention to the other.
 And what better moment is there to focus attention upon those things of the mind and the spirit than at a time of graduation.
 At a time of commissioning when you take on a new life, new responsibilities and the guardianship of our precious rights.

-The pillars of our nation's freedom for me are not therefore to be described only in historic, academic, economic, military or even moral terms.
-The pillars of American freedom are the people of this nation-all of them.
-Our strength rests on the individual dignity and the freedom of the almost 200 million Americans; Americans of all persuasions, creeds, races, ages; Americans who quietly support the majority and Americans who on occasions dissent from it; but Americans all.
+The pillars of our nation's freedom for me are not therefore to be described only in historic academic, economic, military or even moral terms.
+The pillars of American freedom are the people of this nation all of them.
+Our strength rests on the individual dignity and the freedom of the almost 200 million Americans, Americans of all persuasions, creeds, races, ages.
+Americans who quietly support the majority and Americans who on occasions decent from it, but Americans all.

-Gentlemen, if the freedom of any American is denied him, our total strength is diminished.
-Our total national freedom becomes unbalanced and thus incomplete.
+And Gentlemen if the freedom of any Americans is denied him our total strength is diminished.
+And our total national freedom becomes unbalanced and thus incomplete.
 Our American freedom therefore is only as secure as the freedom of our most obscure and humble citizen, and I happen to believe that freedom in the world is only as secure as the freedom of the newest, the humblest nations and the people within it.